Whip Wilson

-Whip Wilson (born Roland Charles Meyers, June 16, 1911 – October 22, 1964) was an American cowboy film star of the late 1940s and into the 1950s, known for his roles in B-westerns.
+Whip Wilson (born Roland Charles Meyers, June 16, 1911 – October 22, 1964) was an American cowboy film star of the late 1940s and into the 1950s, known for his roles in B-movie Westerns.

 He was one of eight children.
 Wilson had been a moderately successful singer before coming to Hollywood.
 Following Buck Jones's death in the famous Cocoanut Grove fire of 1942, which claimed the lives of 492 people, Monogram Pictures had been searching for someone to replace him.
 Producer Scott R. Dunlap saw Meyers, and thought he looked similar to Jones.
-This, apparently, was enough to build him into a cowboy star.
+Apparently, this was enough to build him into a cowboy star.
 Because of the fame being generated by Lash LaRue, who used a bullwhip in his films, Monogram decided to make Meyers a similar whip-wielding character, renaming him Whip Wilson.

 Movie career

 Wilson was a good-looking man.
-When he first moved to Hollywood to pursue an acting career, producers built him up with a lot of press, but it would not be enough to take him to the height of major stardom.
-He did star in 22 B-westerns, more than Lash LaRue, Sunset Carson, Monte Hale, Rex Allen, or Eddie Dean.
+When he first moved to Hollywood to pursue an acting career, producers built him up with a lot of press, but it was enough to take him to the height of major stardom.
+He did star in 22 B-movie Westerns, more than Lash LaRue, Sunset Carson, Monte Hale, Rex Allen, or Eddie Dean.

 Monogram Pictures introduced Wilson to the public this way: "He was born on a fabulous ranch in Pecos, Texas, was a rodeo champion, has an engineering degree, is a direct descendant of General Custer, and he was a World War II Marine hero, and he does his own movie stunts."
 None of these claims was true.
 In fact, he had not even one shred of experience that could possibly resemble the fictional persona that Monogram created for him.
-He was one of the very few western film heroes of the day who was not a "cowboy" in real life.
+He was one of the very few Western film heroes of the day who was not a "cowboy" in real life.
 Most had at least some experience as genuine cowboys or cowgirls, and fit the part.
 Many had also actually served during World War II.

 His first film role was playing a sheriff (uncredited) in God's Country (1946), followed by a co-starring role alongside Monogram's singing cowboy Jimmy Wakely in the 1948 film Silver Trails, both of which gave him experience in front of the camera.
-The next year Whip Wilson starred in his own series of films, the first being Crashin Thru, followed by Haunted Trails, Range Land and Riders of the Dusk.
+The next year, Whip Wilson starred in his own series of films, the first being Crashin Thru, followed by Haunted Trails, Range Land, and Riders of the Dusk.
 He first was given a horse named "Silver Bullet", whose name was later shortened to "Bullet", then changed to "Rocket" due to Roy Rogers having a dog named "Bullet" in his films.